radondb/website/content/en/docs/mysql/v2.1.3/overview/overview.md

 With the vigorous development of cloud native technology at home and abroad and the maturity of database containerization technology, users in major k8s communities are constantly calling for MySQL on k8s high availability.
 The community decided to completely transplant **RadonDB Mysql to k8s platform (RadonDB MySQL Kubernetes)**, and officially open source it in 2021.
 The project aims to provide an enterprise level MySQL on k8s high availability solution for k8s and MySQL developers.

-Radondb MySQL Kubernetes supports installation, deployment and management on **Kubernetes, KubeSphere, Rancher** and other platforms, and automatically performs tasks related to running radondb MySQL clusters.
+RadonDB MySQL Kubernetes supports installation, deployment and management on **Kubernetes, KubeSphere, Rancher** and other platforms, and automatically performs tasks related to running radondb MySQL clusters.

 ### Github